 I am excited to be giving a talk today with Nina Walia as part of Games for Learning: Research and Design Innovation at NYU.
 It’s a quick talk, but I wanted to make sure those interested could take a look at our slides and dig into some of the links to games from our presentation.

-Operation Resilient Planet, Mentioned on Slide 4: It is a big, 6 hr game.
-We also allow teachers to pick small 20-25 min experiences from the game to use in classrooms.
 Transform-It and Energy City: Mentioned on slide 5: Free browser based flash games that provide a range of different challenges.
 Both have something you can do in 20 minutes in a class but provide hours of play later at home.
-Coaster Creator and Eco Defenders.
-Mentioned on Slide 6: Both of these games provide spaces for direct classroom objectives, but also provide deeper experiences for players to try to best their own scores.

 Here is an example of how videos model practices for classroom teachers.
 Mentioned in Slide 10: